-accountability and business registration: In general, each driver conducting business as an independent contractor in San Francisco must register as a business within fifteen days of beginning operations in the city.
+38 The Airport Commission, City and County of San Francisco.
+(21 October 2014).
+Rules and Regulations, San Francisco International Airport.
+Retrieved from http://media.flysfo.com/media/ sfo/about-sfo/sfo-rules-and-regulations.pdf.
+39 San Francisco International Airport.
+Transof beginning operations in the city.
 TNCs operating in the city are required to provide contact information for their drivers to the Treasurer and Tax Collector's Office, if requested to do so, to facilitate enforcement of the registration requirement.
-Although Uber challenged the City's authority to obtain driver information in a May 2017 lawsuit, the Superior Court upheld the Tax Collector's right to obtain such information from the TNCs.
-42

-This decision is on appeal.
-According to data provided by the Treasurer and Tax Collector's Office and analyzed by the Transportation Authority, approximately 21,000 TNC drivers have complied with the registration requirement.43 It has been estimated that as many as 45,000 TNC drivers may operate in San Francisco, based on the number of letters sent by the Treasurer and Tax Collector's office to potential TNC drivers, notifying them of the requirement to register as a business with the City.44 All businesses including TNC drivers are required to renew the Business Registration Certificates annually and pay a tax (\$91 for drivers with \$100,000 or less in San Francisco gross receipts) if they expect to drive on San Francisco streets for seven days or more that year.
-45 Senate Bill 182, signed by the Governor on October 13, 2017, and effective on January 1, 2018, limits the TNC drivers subject to the City's registration requirement to those drivers who are domiciled within the city and who operated as drivers for more than 30 days in the preceding fiscal year.
+Although Uber challenged the City's authority to obtain driver information in a May 2017 lawsuit, the Superior Court upheld the Tax Collector's right to obtain such information from the TNCs.41 This decision is on appeal.
+According to data provided by the Treasurer and Tax Collector's Office and analyzed by the TA, approximately 21,000 TNC drivers have complied with the registration requirement.42 It has been estimated that as many as 45,000 TNC drivers may operate in San Francisco, based on the number of letters sent by the Treasurer and Tax Collector's office to potential TNC drivers, notifying them of the requirement to register as a business with the City.43 All businesses including TNC drivers are required to renew the Business Registration Certificates annually and pay a tax (\$91 for drivers with \$100,000 or less in San Francisco gross receipts) if they expect to drive on San Francisco streets for seven days or more that year.44 SB 182, signed by the Governor on October 13, 2017, and effective on January 1, 2018, purports to limit the TNC drivers subject to the City's registration requirement to those drivers who are domiciled within the city and who operated as drivers for more than 30 days in the preceding fiscal year.